habibkaratas/threat/README.md

 Just use `norse_mode=1` as a parameter

-### Using IPew
+### Using Threat Map

-Feel free to use the hosted version, but we've released IPew under a liberal Creative Commons license, so clone away and use as you see fit, just remember to share your creations (and code) with others.
+Feel free to use the hosted version, but we've released Threat Map under a liberal Creative Commons license, so clone away and use as you see fit, just remember to share your creations (and code) with others.